 Once dependent on imports, Tehran was less reliant by the time nuclear diplomacy resumed in 2021, although items produced domestically may be of lower quality.
-Iran has shown that it can produce larger numbers of the IR-2m and IR-4; it had more than 1,000 IR-2m machines installed as of August 2021.
-It has also begun to deploy hundreds of IR-6 centrifuges.
-Iran may well have the capacity to continue the development, manufacture and use of advanced centrifuges in quantity, in defiance of limits sought by the international community.
+Iran has shown that it can produce larger numbers of the IR-2m and IR-4; it had nearly 2,700 IR-2m machines installed as of November 2022.
+It has also deployed more than a thousand IR-6 centrifuges.
+Iran almost certainly has the capacity to continue the development, manufacture and use of advanced centrifuges in quantity, in defiance of limits sought by the international community.

 Implications for Weapons Production and Diplomacy

-Iran does not yet appear to have produced enough IR-2m or IR-6 centrifuges to operate such clandestine sites.
-The IAEA, however, has been unable to monitor Iran’s production of centrifuges since February 2021, when Iran suspended inspections of its Karaj centrifuge production plant.
-Iran subsequently removed IAEA cameras from the Karaj site after an alleged sabotage attack in June.
-Tehran has since refused to replace the cameras or allow IAEA personnel to access the site.
-As a result, the IAEA would find it more difficult to detect the production of more advanced centrifuges or the diversion of centrifuge parts from the Karaj plant to secret sites.
+Iran may not yet have produced enough IR-2m or IR-6 centrifuges to operate such clandestine sites.
+The IAEA, however, has been unable to monitor Iran’s production of centrifuges since February 2021, when Iran suspended inspections of all centrifuge production plants.
+As a result, the IAEA would find it more difficult to detect the production of additional advanced centrifuges or the diversion of centrifuge parts from production plants to secret sites.

 Another implication is for nuclear diplomacy.
 Iran’s recent technological advances in centrifuge development cannot be reversed by a return to the JCPOA or as part of a new agreement.
 Iran’s negotiating partners therefore need to consider the fact that some increases in the country’s nuclear capability will be permanent.
 These locked-in gains will continue to accumulate as long as Iran continues to manufacture, test, and operate new centrifuges.